Myth v. Fact: Trying Terror Suspects in Federal Courts

 Fact: Federal civilian criminal courts have convicted nearly 500 individuals on terrorism-related charges since 9/11.
-Military commissions have convicted only eight.
+Military commissions have convicted only eight, three of which have been overturned completely, and one partially.
 Federal court convictions include those resulting from investigations of terrorist acts and of criminal acts by those with an identified link to international terrorism.
 Federal courts have convicted many high-profile terrorists, including “Shoe Bomber” Richard Reid, Ramzi Yousef (1993 World Trade Center bombing), Faisal Shahzad (Times Square bomber), and most recently, Sulaiman Abu Ghaith (Osama bin Laden’s son-in-law) in March 2014.

 Myth: Military commissions are better equipped to handle terror cases.

 Fact: Federal courts have more tools to try terrorists than military commissions.
 Federal courts, unlike military commissions, can try suspects for offenses involving fraud, immigration, firearms, and drugs.
 In addition, convictions for crimes of conspiracy and material support before a military commission, rather than a federal court, have been overturned on appeal because these crimes have not generally been considered war crimes.
 While Sulaiman Abu Ghaith, Osama bin Laden’s son-in-law, was convicted of terrorism-related offenses just over a year after he was captured, the military commission trial for the alleged 9/11 perpetrators has remained mired in pre-trial hearings since May 2012.